52-year-old mystery solved: Dead man ‘obsessed’ with movie named bank heist suspect - NewsBreak

 The Marshals Service said the Boston suburb where the suspect was found was near the location where the original “Thomas Crown Affair” film was made.

-The Marshals Service said Friday that authorities had confirmed that Conrad had been living “an unassuming life” since 1970 under a different name.Gabby Petito, Brian Laundrie investigation: Top unanswered questions still remaining
+The Marshals Service said Friday that authorities had confirmed that Conrad had been living “an unassuming life” since 1970 under a different name.Rev.
+Jesse Jackson expected to attend Ahmaud Arbery killing trial following ‘no more black pastors’ comment from the defense

 “This is a case I know all too well.
 My father, John K. Elliott, was a dedicated career Deputy United States Marshal in Cleveland from 1969 until his retirement in 1990.
 My father took an interest in this case early because Conrad lived and worked near us in the late 1960s,” Peter J. Elliott, U.S. Marshal for Northern Ohio, said in the release.
 “My father never stopped searching for Conrad and always wanted closure up until his death in 2020.”